childsb/glusterfs-hadoop-docs/Fedora19WithGluster.markdown

 Create your brick.
 This can a single directory or a block device you mount onto this directory `mkdir /mnt/brick1`

+3) Installing the FUSE Kernel Patch

+There is presently a bug in FUSE which causes namespace consistency issues in GlusterFS.
+We have submitted an upstream patch and are working to ensure that future versions of the Linux Kernel will include it automatically.

+In the interim, we have provided a workaround for RHEL 6.2 and Fedora 19

+RHEL 6 - Download the two RPMs required, [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-2.6.32-220.34.1.el6.test.x86_64.rpm) and [here](http://rhbd.s3.amazonaws.com/glusterfs-hadoop/kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm)
+Fedora 19 - Download the two RPMs required here and here

+Distribute the downloaded RPMs to each server in the cluster or ensure they are acessible via an NFS mount

+Navigate to the directory with the RPMS and install them as follows:
+`yum -y install kernel-2.6.32-220.34.1.el6.test.x86_64.rpm `
+`yum -y install kernel-firmware-2.6.32-220.34.1.el6.test.noarch.rpm`

-3) On server-1, peer probe the other servers within the cluster to create a gluster trusted storage pool (this defines the GlusterFS "cluster") by running the following commands:
+4) On server-1, peer probe the other servers within the cluster to create a gluster trusted storage pool (this defines the GlusterFS "cluster") by running the following commands:
 `gluster peer probe server-2`
 `gluster peer probe server-3`
 `gluster peer probe server-4`

-4) On server-1, run the following commands to build the GlusterFS Volume:
+5) On server-1, run the following commands to build the GlusterFS Volume:
 `gluster volume create HadoopVol  server-1:/mnt/brick1/hadoop server-2:/mnt/brick1/hadoop server-3:/mnt/brick1/hadoop server-4:/mnt/brick1/hadoop `
 `gluster volume start HadoopVol`
 `gluster volume status`